metno/emep-ctm/Input.rst

 mixed (with some restrictions) under one common framework.
 The different formats that are presently supported are:

-"Old style" ASCII emissions format:
+"Old style" ASCII emissions format (no more in use):
     Total yearly emissions.

     The gridded emission files contain 16 columns where the first column